 • any lines of defence which are plainly open to, or have been indicated by, the alleged offender

-• any other factors which could affect the likelihood or otherwise of a conviction.
+• any other factors which could affect the likelihood of a conviction.

 There is a detailed list of questions at paragraph 2.7 of the Prosecution Policy that can be asked in evaluating the strength of a case.

-A matter which tests the law but which does not have a reasonable prospect of conviction should not be proceeded with.
+A matter which tests the law but which does not have a reasonable prospect of conviction should not proceed.

 A prosecution should not proceed unless, in the light of the provable facts and the whole of the surrounding circumstances, the public interest requires a prosecution to be pursued.
 It is not the rule that all offences brought to the attention of the authorities must be prosecuted.